CrnkovicIvona/ChatbotAutomation/README.md

-# Automatic Chatbot Regression Testing Script
+# Chatbot Automated Tester
-This project provides a highly scalable script for automated regression testing of chatbots.
+This project provides a highly scalable script for automated testing of chatbots.

 **Key Features:**
 * **Dialogue Triggering**: Triggers dialogues with the chatbot based on test cases.